Fried Chicken made the way your grandma made it. It’s lightly breaded and cooked in an iron skillet.

 When the chicken is done and the iron skillet has cooled just a little you can make gravy for topping biscuits, rice or potatoes.
 It’s the perfect addition to your southern fried chicken meal.

 Drain almost all of the oil, being careful to leave the brown bits in the bottom of the pan.
-Whisk together a cup of water with a Tablespoon of flour and stir that into your skillet.
+Whisk together a cup of water with two Tablespoons of flour and stir that into your skillet.
 Cook over medium heat until thickened.
 If it gets too thick you can add a little more water.
 Season with salt and pepper.

 No Iron Skillet?
 Order one now.